-- (1) the IPA may be required to correct the deficiencies in the report or audit documentation, and reissue the agreed upon procedures report to the agency and any others receiving copies; - (2) the IPA's eligibility to perform future engagements may be limited in number or type of engagement pursuant to Subsection D of 2.2.2.8 NMAC; - (3) for future reports, for some or all contracts, the IPA may be required to submit working papers with the reports for review by the OSA prior to the release of the report; or - (4) the IPA may be referred to the New Mexico public accountancy board for possible licensure action. - J. IPA Independence: IPA's that perform agreed-upon procedure engagements under 2.2.2.16 NMAC shall maintain independence in fact and appearance, in all matters relating to the engagement. - (1) An IPA who performs the local public body's annual agreed-upon procedures engagement shall not enter into any special audit or non-attest service contracts with that local public body without the prior written approval of the state auditor. - (2) To obtain this approval, the IPA shall follow the requirements set forth in Subsection L of 2.2.2.8 NMAC.
+(1) the IPA may be required to correct the deficiencies in the report or audit documentation, and reissue the AUP report to the agency and any others receiving copies;

+(2) the IPA's eligibility to perform future engagements may be limited in number or type of engagement pursuant to Subsection D of Section 2.2.2.8 NMAC;

+(3) for future reports, for some or all contracts, the IPA may be required to submit working papers with the reports for review by the OSA prior to the release of the report; or

+(4) the IPA may be referred to the New Mexico public accountancy board for possible licensure action.

+J. IPA Independence: IPA's that perform AUP engagements under Section 2.2.2.16 NMAC shall maintain independence in fact and appearance, in all matters relating to the engagement.

+(1) An IPA who performs the local public body's annual AUP engagement shall not enter into any special audit or non-attest service contracts with that local public body without the prior written approval of the state auditor.

+(2) To obtain this approval, the IPA shall follow the requirements set forth in Subsection L of Section 2.2.2.8 NMAC.

-[2.2.2.16 NMAC, Rp, 2.2.2.16, 3/14/2017]
+[2.2.2.16 NMAC, Rp, 2.2.2.16, 3/12/2019]